What Are Irreconcilable Differences Divorce In Singapore?

 Can Irreconcilable Differences Impact Child Custody Arrangements?

 While irreconcilable differences primarily pertain to the relationship between the spouses, they can indirectly impact child custody arrangements.
-The Court’s primary concern is the welfare of the children, and ongoing conflicts or a lack of cooperation between the parents can influence custody decisions.
+The Court’s primary concern is the children’s well-being, and ongoing conflicts or a lack of cooperation between the parents can influence custody decisions.

 Are Financial Disagreements Considered Irreconcilable Differences?